devChuk/devchuk.github.io/_posts/2017-12-24-case-study-designing-brianchuk.md

 Another geometric sans-serif typeface.
 But in contrast to Circular, it's extremely angular.
 I chose Blender because of how noticeably different it is from the other two typefaces.
 It also feels technical and data-driven, which fits the focus of this website.
 Which is why it's used by [Palantir](palantir.com).

+It's useful for displaying text that is distinct from the rest of the content.
+I use Blender for three purposes in the site: calls to action, labels, and dates.

 # Page Design & Implementation

 I used the same approach when designing each page.
 I started with writing down all of the content of each page, and then arranged the content.
 One style rule I tried to follow was to avoid containers and cards.
 I wanted to focus more on the content and have text stand by itself.

 You can see how I make more screen room for the content with the header's design.
 It's a navigation bar of floating links and a transparent gradient, to minimize attention.

 The website is programmed in HTML (608 lines), SCSS (1911 lines), and Javascript (1312 lines).
-I use Jekyll to generate my static website, and [guard-livereload](https://github.com/guard/guard-livereload) to autorefresh my pages.
+I use [Jekyll](https://jekyllrb.com) to generate my static website.
+[Guard-livereload](https://github.com/guard/guard-livereload) was really handy while I programmed and wrote.
+It automatically refreshes my web pages when I save an update, so I don't have to.
 Since I don't use a Mac, I used [Figma](https://www.figma.com) to prototype my UI.
 The icons are sourced from [Entypo](http://www.entypo.com) and the mobile hamburger is from [John Suh](https://jonsuh.com/hamburgers/).

-# Conclusion
+I use [tinypng](https://tinypng.com) to compress my images.

+You can look at the site code [here](http://www.github.com/devChuk/devchuk.github.io).

+# And that takes us to today

 So what do you think of the new layout, design, and structure?
 Is it fast and easy to navigate?
 What do you wish would be added or taken away?